spectrocloud/librarium/docs/docs-content/integrations/prometheus-cluster-metrics.md

 ---

 The Prometheus Cluster Metrics is an addon pack that exposes internal cluster resource metrics.
 You can access the information exposed by the pack in Grafana by visiting the **Spectro Cloud / Spectro Clusters** dashboard.
-The following information is exposed by the Prometheus Cluster Metrics pack. <br /> <br />
+The following information is exposed by the Prometheus Cluster Metrics pack.

 - Status of all cluster profile layers.